celo-org/docs/docs/cel2/decision-tree.md

   Reach out to us!

   - Technical question? [celo-org discussions on GitHub](https://github.com/orgs/celo-org/discussions/categories/cel2)
   - Any type of question?
-TODO Discord channel
+Reach out on [Discord](https://chat.celo.org) in the #celo-L2-support channel

 Forum:

   Also check out these resources: